Click the Banner back to Index

 Ephesians 1:3 “Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ:”

-In this verse Paul is saying “Since that I am a prisoner everybody expect that I am poor and miserable, but I want you Ephesians to know that I am rich and blessed with more blessings than I can even count.”
+In this verse Paul is saying “Since that I am a prisoner everybody expect that I am poor and miserable, but I want you Ephesians to know that I already possess every spiritual gift—such as redemption, adoption, and the Holy Spirit—through their union with Christ.”

 Philippians 4:4, 11 “Rejoice in the Lord always: and again, I say, Rejoice.
 11 Not that I speak in respect of want: for I have learned, in whatsoever state I am, therewith to be content.”

-In this verse Paul is saying “Since that I am a prisoner, everybody think that I am the most unhappy and discounted person in the whole world, but I want you Philippians to know, I can rejoice at all times and I can be content in whatsoever state I am in, even when I am here inside the prison:”
+In this verse Paul is saying “Since that I am a prisoner, everybody think that I am the most unhappy and discounted person in the whole world, but I want you Philippians to know, I have a consistent joy in God regardless of circumstances.
+I found delight in Jesus, with peace through prayer.
+I learned contentment with strength through Christ to endure varying, difficult circumstances even when I am here inside the prison

 Colossians 2:10 “And ye are complete in him, which is the head of all principality and power:”